 In addition, students are often notified of auditions and opportunities outside of the university with local organizations and companies such as the Seattle Opera, Seattle Theatre Group, and the Village Theatre among others.

 Is there a dress code for technique classes?

-There is no formal dress code for Dance Program classes.
+There is no formal dress code for Department of Dance classes.
 Students should wear clothing that is loose enough to allow for easy movement, but not so baggy that the instructor can’t observe details of how a student is moving.
 Hair needs to be pulled back and away from the face.
 Ballet slippers or socks should be worn for ballet class.
 Bare feet or socks are appropriate for modern.
 Legs and arms should be covered to limit lotions and oils getting onto the floor surface (this creates a hazard for dancers as the move across the floor).
 Students in jazz may go barefoot or wear jazz shoes, ballet slippers, or socks.